 - e.
 The existence of this register depends on the configuration of the GIC-500.
 If Security Support is not included, this register does not exist. - f.
-This register is only accessible from a Secure access. - Writes to bits corresponding to the SGIs are ignored. - h.
-GICD ISENABLER0 is a mixed type register. - i.
-GICD ISENABLER0 SGI bits are RO, PPI bits are RW. - j.
+This register is only accessible from a Secure access. - g.
+Writes to bits corresponding to the SGIs are ignored. - h.
+GICD_ISENABLER0 is a mixed type register. - i.
+GICD_ISENABLER0 SGI bits are RO, PPI bits are RW. - j.
 The reset value for the register that contains the SGI and PPI interrupts is 0x0000FFFF because SGIs are always enabled.
-However, SGIs are Group 0 on reset, so the reset value for Non-secure reads is 0x0000000 - k.
+However, SGIs are Group 0 on reset, so the reset value for Non-secure reads is 0x00000000. - k.
 In configurations where ARE is not programmable, the reset value for SGIs is zero. - 1.
 The existence of this register depends on the configuration of the GIC-500.
 If GICv2 backwards compatibility support is not included, this register does not exist. - m.
-GICD ICENABLER0 is a mixed type register. - n.
-GICD ICENABLER0 SGI bits are RO, PPI bits are RW. - The existence of the first of these registers depends on the configuration of the GIC-500.
-If GICv2 backwards compatibility support is not 0. included, the first register does not exist. - p.
+GICD_ICENABLER0 is a mixed type register. - n.
+GICD_ICENABLER0 SGI bits are RO, PPI bits are RW. - o.
+The existence of the first of these registers depends on the configuration of the GIC-500.
+If GICv2 backwards compatibility support is not included, the first register does not exist. - p.
 The existence of the first eight of these registers depends on the configuration of the GIC-500.
 If GICv2 backwards compatibility support is not included, the first eight registers do not exist. - q.
 The registers that contain the SGI and PPI interrupts are read-only and the value is the core number of the current access.
 It is encoded in an 8-bit one-hot field, for each implemented interrupt, and encoded as zero for interrupts that are not implemented.
-For more information on core target field bit values, see the ARM® Generic Interrupt Controller Architecture Specification version 3.0. - In a system with a single core, these registers are RAZ/WI.
-For more information, see the ARM® Generic Interrupt Controller Architecture r.
-Specification version 3.0. - The even bits of this register are RO.
-For more information, see the ARM® Generic Interrupt Controller Architecture Specification version s.
-3.0 - t.
+For more information on core target field bit values, see the ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0. - r.
+In a system with a single core, these registers are RAZ/WI.
+For more information, see the ARM® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0. - s.
+The even bits of this register are RO.
+For more information, see the ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0. - t.
 The existence of this register depends on the configuration of the GIC-500.
 If GICv2 backwards compatibility support is not included, this register does not exist. - u.
 The value of PIDR0 differs between the GICD, GICR, and GITS versions, and so you can tell the difference between these pages.